-A. TIMELINE FOR COMPLETION OF PHD DEGREE REQUIREMENTS
+A. TIMELINE FOR COMPLETION OF PHD DEGREE REQUIREMENTS [Jump back to TOC]

 Admission to the Ph.D. program is offered only in Fall semesters, except in unusual circumstances, and on average, students complete their Ph.D. within 6 years.
 The following presents a general timeline for completion of degree requirements.